European bill would make it mandatory to identify all bitcoin transactions. The European Commission also wants to ban anonymous crypto wallets.

 The European Parliament and the union’s member states must determine whether the legislation proceeds or discards the proposal.
 In any case, deliberations and possible proposal adoption could extend for two years.

 The European Union (EU) proposes new regulations for the cryptocurrency sector that will apply stricter rules to digital currency wallets.
 Officials at the European Commission, the EU’s executive branch, released a new bill on Tuesday.
 Several news outlets, including Reuters and The Block, reviewed the news citing the 50-page document.

 The proposal includes a ban on anonymous cryptocurrency wallets.
 Of course, providers will not be allowed to process transactions if any of the required information is missing.
-The measure would extend the EU ban, which already applies to anonymous bank accounts, to the cryptocurrency sector.
+The measure would extend the EU ban to the cryptocurrency sector, which applies to anonymous bank accounts.

 The European Commission, which detailed the new regulatory proposal in a press release, stressed the need for service providers in the EU space to know who their customers are and information about them moving between companies.

 “Currently, only certain categories of crypto-asset service providers are included in the scope of EU AML/ KYC rules.
 The proposed reform will extend these rules to the entire cryptocurrency sector, obliging all service providers to conduct due diligence on their customers,”

 A European Commission spokesperson explained that the ban would expressly affect crypto-asset accounts provided by virtual asset service providers, such as exchanges, but not to non-custodial private wallets.
 “The ban will not cover open source, non-custodial wallets,” the EC representative clarified.